-Havana is a blend of the old and new, where vintage cars and crumbling Spanish colonial architecture mix with kitschy galleries and a booming nightlife.
-Cuba’s capital city is meant to be explored.
+Havana (also known as Habana) is a blend of the old and new, where vintage cars and crumbling Spanish colonial architecture mix with kitschy galleries and a booming nightlife.
+Cuba’s capital city is meant to be explored and there are plenty of fun things to do in Havana and cool places to visit.

-Though there are still some light restrictions for Americans traveling to Cuba, when you make it there you will find it filled with character, culture and friendly people.
+Though there are still some light restrictions for Americans traveling to Cuba, when you make it there you will find it filled with character, culture and friendly people with incredible things to see, do and eat!

 WHAT TO SEE + DO